EmpPowiUDE/NovalandGuide/docs/source/WaitPages.rst

 Customized Wait Page
 ========================
-In Novaland there are mainly Wait Pages, which depend on a certain time of day.
+In Novaland there are mainly Wait Pages which depend on a certain time of day to prevent participants from proceeding before and after a certain time.

 The first step is to create a normal wait page.
-In this, we want to include a timer and a variable that both need to be fulfilled for the page to be displayed and disappear automatically after a certain time.
+On this page, we include a timer and a variable that both need to be fulfilled for the page to be displayed and disappear automatically after a certain time.
 The variable is created in the settings.py file and as a result, can have an impact on all pages and participants, regardless of the app.
 This variable can then be individually configured when creating a session.